MadcapJake/p6dx/README.md

 ### Editors

-Currently no editors are using P6Dx, however after I've finalized some of this I plan to integrate this into `linter-perl6` for Atom Editor and then I'll try my hand at writing a Gedit plugin.
+Currently no editors are using P6Dx, however after I've finalized some of the data design, I plan to integrate this into `linter-perl6` for Atom Editor and then I'll try my hand at writing a Gedit plugin.

 # Contributing